-My other one though, Sweet Pea, has reached the point where she is always ready.
-She is almost 4 and she carries a conniption colt that is unlocked and loaded.
-For the most part, I can catch her before she goes for the trigger, but not always.
+My other one though, Sweet Pea, is almost 4 years old and suddenly she is always ready.
+For the most part, I can catch her before it turns into something really ugly, but not always.

 About a month ago, I took the girls to my friend’s house.
 Let’s call her “Caren.”
-Caren has two little boys and the girls had a blast with them.
-This didn’t surprise me because a) Caren’s boys are great and b) my girls could have fun sitting in nosebleed seats at a tractor pull.
-When it was time to go, I threw down the “five more minutes” call but Sweet Pea wanted no part of it.
-No big deal, (hair flip) I can work through that.
+Caren has two little boys and my girls had a blast with them.
+When it was time to go, I threw down the “five more minutes” call (like I always do to give them a heads up) but Sweet Pea wanted no part of it.

 When she decided to trade in her statue state for full freak-out mode, I was the one who was paralyzed.
 I had never seen her like that.
-She was having a total fit.
+She was having a total freak out.
 It was surreal.
-I was so taken aback by everything that was happening that I didn’t even take a moment to be embarrassed.
+I was so taken aback by everything that was happening, I didn’t even take a moment to be embarrassed.
 Everything was a blur and there was no end in sight.

 Thanks for being here!